SiddharthaChowdhury/mono-web-mobile/README.md

 ## Production requirement

-It is important to inject the env Variables, like sets say in pipeline we can do something like:
+It is important to inject the env Variables, like lets say in pipeline we can do something like:

 ```yaml
 variables: ## or get it from stored CI variable